elastic/elastic-charts/api/charts.api.md

     }[];
     }

+// Warning: (ae-missing-release-tag) "Datum" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type Datum = any;

+// Warning: (ae-missing-release-tag) "DEFAULT_ANNOTATION_LINE_STYLE" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_ANNOTATION_LINE_STYLE: LineAnnotationStyle;

+// Warning: (ae-missing-release-tag) "DEFAULT_ANNOTATION_RECT_STYLE" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_ANNOTATION_RECT_STYLE: RectAnnotationStyle;

 // Warning: (ae-forgotten-export) The symbol "Margins" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "DEFAULT_CHART_MARGINS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const DEFAULT_CHART_MARGINS: Margins;

+// Warning: (ae-missing-release-tag) "DEFAULT_CHART_PADDING" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_CHART_PADDING: Margins;

+// Warning: (ae-missing-release-tag) "DEFAULT_GEOMETRY_STYLES" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_GEOMETRY_STYLES: SharedGeometryStateStyle;

+// Warning: (ae-missing-release-tag) "DEFAULT_GLOBAL_ID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const DEFAULT_GLOBAL_ID = "__global__";

+// Warning: (ae-missing-release-tag) "DEFAULT_MISSING_COLOR" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_MISSING_COLOR = "red";

+// Warning: (ae-missing-release-tag) "DEFAULT_SETTINGS_SPEC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_SETTINGS_SPEC: SettingsSpec;

+// Warning: (ae-missing-release-tag) "DEFAULT_TOOLTIP_SNAP" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_TOOLTIP_SNAP = true;

+// Warning: (ae-missing-release-tag) "DEFAULT_TOOLTIP_TYPE" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const DEFAULT_TOOLTIP_TYPE: "vertical";

+// Warning: (ae-missing-release-tag) "DefaultSettingsProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type DefaultSettingsProps = 'id' | 'chartType' | 'specType' | 'rendering' | 'rotation' | 'resizeDebounce' | 'animateData' | 'showLegend' | 'debug' | 'tooltip' | 'showLegendExtra' | 'theme' | 'legendPosition' | 'hideDuplicateAxes' | 'brushAxis' | 'minBrushDelta';

+// Warning: (ae-missing-release-tag) "DisplayValueSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface DisplayValueSpec {
     hideClippedValue?: boolean;